theobarberbany/js_tag_validator/README.md

 Clone the repo then run `npm install` or `yarn install`

+(Currently tested and working with yarn 1.3.2 and node version 9.3.0)

 UI is designed with [sketch](https://www.sketchapp.com/), and can be found in ui.sketch

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).